A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: Introduction

 \subsection{Aim}

-The aim of this work is to provide an open-source, script-based, flexible structure (via an R software package) that can be used as a general design tool for the fast simulations of Bayesian adaptive trials.
+The aim of this work is to provide an open-source, script-based, flexible structure (via an R software package) that can be used as a general design tool for the fast simulations of Bayesian adaptive trials and that would enable the efficient evaluation of design characteristics across a wide range of scenarios and number of simulations, as required by the EMA, FDA, and ICH guidelines mentioned in Section \ref{montecarlosim}.
 We will illustrate how our Bayesian Adaptive Trials Simulator Software (\texttt{BATSS}) R package can be used to define and evaluate the operating characteristics of a Bayesian adaptive trial for different types of endpoints given some common adaptations: stopping arms (or the entire trial) for efficacy or futility and response adaptive randomisation.
 To permit generalisability, we use a modular approach where the user can select the adaptations that they wish to include and specify their own adaptation rules through user-defined R functions.
 We provide several examples of such functions to assist the user.
+This version of BATSS is suited to trials with slow recruitment and/or those in which endpoints are measured over a short duration with no loss to follow-up.
+This focus is justified by the fact that long delays in observing the outcome relative to recruitment speed can distort the operating characteristics of the design, and accounting for such delays is therefore left to a future version.
+We intend to continue the development of BATSS over time to incorporate additional design features.

 This package is targeted at statisticians with some experience in adaptive designs, knowledge of Bayesian statistics, who are familiar with R, and who might not have access to commercial clinical trial simulator software or may not want to write their own custom-code to simulate a design.